alexattt/FullStackOpen2021/README.md

 <p>Communicating with server.
 Learning how to set up a local JSON server, use of Axios and REST principles, HTTP requests, useEffect hook.</p>
 </br>
 ### Part3
+<p>Programming a server with NodeJS and Express.
+Use of Node.js and Express, nodemon.
+  </br> Testing HTTP requests with Postman, also learning how to use VSCode REST client. </p>